 Elisé and Holly went to the celebration, then left at 8:25pm to see the Jericho comedy improv show that was free that evening, deciding against venturing all the way into the city for something that would potentially fail.
 Serendipitously, the two run into Jo and her friend, Helene, who also arrived a bit late, and were forced to stand in the back.
 Holly felt the guilt inside her, especially after just leaving the event that Jo had no clue about, but covered up such guilt with introductions.

-The talk on the roof was cold, but the food was good, and the conversation was lively, constructive.
+They walked to Holly’s roof, which was was cold, but the Indian curry food was good, and the conversation was lively.
+Constructive.
 Elisé bid us adieu at a bit past 11, as she had a long trip back to San Francisco ahead of her, so Holly walked her to the bus stop for her to depart.

 [i] My lips are kiss deprived: